sparkutils/shim/README.md

 Moreover, it's not just OSS Spark, vendors are free to backport changes from newer OSS branches, in most cases providing performance or safety features to their users.

 Shim aims to alleviate the risk of such changes and provide a faster solution to such changes.
+You should still understand the risks of using either this library or Spark internal apis, this can and will change both in API and behaviour.

 !!!
 Warn "Avoid 2.4 support"
     This will be removed ASAP and is only introduced during the conversion of Quality to use Shim